Fatih-Onur/DSA-210-Project/README.md

 ## Data collection

 I will be collecting data from 3 sources fallowing; Premier League official website, Uefa offical website and Transfermarkt website.
-- **From transfermarkt I will be collecting their spending, earning, market value, number of transfer datas.**
+- **From transfermarkt I will be collecting their spending, earning, market value, number of transfer datas.
+LINK:https://www.transfermarkt.com/premier-league/einnahmenausgaben/wettbewerb/GB1**
-- **From Premier Leauge and Uefa I will be collecting their success datas(Points, standings, trophies).**
+- **From Premier Leauge and Uefa I will be collecting their success datas(Points, standings, trophies).
+LINK:https://www.premierleague.com/tables**